ilios/ilios/docs/ilios_quick_setup_for_admins.md

-# Ilios Development Instance - Quick Ilios Setup Steps for Developers and Sys Admins
+# Ilios Development Instance - Quick Setup Steps for Developers and Sys Admins

 If you want to work on a development instance of Ilios using a copy of your school’s own Ilios production database, or a copy of the Ilios Demo Database, here is a quick guide to the steps experienced sysadmins and developers will need to perform to get up and running in no time: